COVID-19 (Coronavirus Pandemic)

 4. If your child is symptomatic, you may want a test to determine if they have COVID in order to return to daycare or school.
-As above, we have point-of-care PCR tests available for $175 or our send-out tests that may take 2-5 days for results to return.
+As above, we have rapid, point-of-care PCR tests available for $100 cash or our send-out tests that may take 2-5 days for results to return.
 If you want a 24-hour-or-less test, please go to one of several IDPH testing sites.
 Otherwise, CDC recommends 10 days of isolation from the onset of symptoms.

 Current IDPH testing guidance and testing sites can be found on the IDPH website.